McKay42/McEngine/README.md

 ## Make

 First you'll need to link your app's folder under McEngine/src/App.
+See the [examples](repo/McEngine/examples/README.md) for instructions on how to compile the sample applications.
-Then you can build your app by going into the Makefile's directory (currently the same as the Eclipse's project folder) and executing:
+Build by going into the Makefile's directory (currently the McEngine/src folder) and executing:

 - `make build-linux` to build for Linux.
 The application's file will be called **App** and will be put in the **Linux Release** folder.
-- ~~[NOT CURRENTLY IMPLEMENTED] `make build-windows` to build for Windows.
+- ~~[NOT IMPLEMENTED] `make build-windows` to build for Windows.
 The application's file will be called **App** and will be put in the **Windows Release** folder.~~
-- ~~[NOT CURRENTLY IMPLEMENTED] `make build-macos` to build for MacOS.
+- ~~[NOT IMPLEMENTED] `make build-macos` to build for MacOS.
 The application's file will be called **App** and will be put in the **MacOS Release** folder.~~

-Assuming the build works, you can take this generated **App** file, put it into the ./build folder and run it to see the results.
+Assuming the build works, you may take *only* this generated **App** file, put it into the McEngine/build folder and run it to see the results.

 PS: If you're on Linux, you'll need to run the App with `./App -L.` from the command-line.